Control Groups

 ########### END SUMMARY ###########

-The cgtool will also detect what driver the network card uses and if it can be used with hardware acceleration from the current StorPool installation.
+The storpool_cg tool will also detect what driver the network card uses, and if it can be used with hardware acceleration in the current StorPool installation.

-on the command line.
-Here is an example of the above configuration with enabled hardware acceleration:
+You can override the hardware acceleration detection by specifying iface_acc=true/false on the command line.
+Here is an example of the above configuration with hardware acceleration enabled:

 $ storpool_cg conf -N cores=3 mgmt=1 iface_acc=true